openfootball/openfootball.github.io/questions.md

 A: You're contributions are welcome.
-It works like a wiki, that is, the datasets are plain text documents that anybody can update (if you're an openfootball team member - you can update it directly in your browser or via commits;
+It works like a wiki, that is, the datasets are plain text documents that anybody can update (if you're an openfootball team member - you can update it directly in your browser or push your commits;
 otherwise you may use a pull request).

-For example, to add the result for the Brazil v Croatia match:
+For example, to add the result for the Brazil vs Croatia match:

 ~~~
-Thu Jun/12 17.00   Brazil  v  Croatia
+Thu Jun/12 17:00   Brazil  vs  Croatia
 ~~~

 change it to:

 ~~~
-Thu Jun/12 17.00   Brazil  3-1 (1-1)  Croatia
+Thu Jun/12 17:00   Brazil  3-1 (1-1)  Croatia
 ~~~

-As a bonus - you can add the goal scores too.
+As a bonus - let's add the goal scores too.
 Example:

 ~~~
-Thu Jun/12 17.00   Brazil  3-1 (1-1)  Croatia
+Thu Jun/12 17:00   Brazil  3-1 (1-1)  Croatia
                      [Neymar 29', 71' (pen.)
 Oscar 90+1';  Marcelo 11' (o.g.)]
 ~~~